dualcube/moodle-enrol_stripepayment/readme.txt

 3. Strong customer authentication (SCA) implemented with 4 layers of complex security to comply with EU Revised Directive on Payment Services (PSD2) on payment service providers within the European Economic Area.

 4. The first among it's kind to use Payment intent method for Stripe-coupon.

+5. Stripe Receipt sent to customers for any successful transaction.

-5. Works with all stable versions of Moodle till v 3.8.1
+6. Works with all stable versions of Moodle till v 3.8.3

-6. Dedicated support.
+7. Dedicated support.